PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/StepTypes.md

 ### `InvertFrontStretch`

-The foot steps on a new arrow while stretching, crossing over in front of the other foot and ending in an orientation facing away directly away from the machine.
+The foot steps on a new arrow while stretching, crossing over in front of the other foot and ending in an orientation facing directly away from the machine.

 ### `InvertBehindStretch`

-The foot steps on a new arrow while stretching, crossing over in back of the other foot and ending in an orientation facing away directly away from the machine.
+The foot steps on a new arrow while stretching, crossing over in back of the other foot and ending in an orientation facing directly away from the machine.

 # Brackets

 Brackets are steps that involve one foot stepping on multiple arrows simultaneously.
 The library supports brackets of up to two arrows.
-When bracketing the heel portion of the foot steps on one arrow while the toe steps on the other arrow.
+When bracketing the heel portion of the foot steps on one arrow while the toe steps on another arrow.

 ## Simple Brackets